Climate — Climate control v3 Configuration v3.3

 The board has the following features:

-• 91x91mm size.
+• Size 91x91mm .

 • Contains a Reset button for user reset.

-• Contains a compact power supply HLK-PM12.
+• Contains compact power supply HLK-PM12 .

 Universal!
 The designed board provides for partial placement of elements.
-For example, if you do not plan to use any sensor or device, you can not solder their radio components.
+For example, if you do not plan to use any sensor or device, then you can not solder their radio components.

 Schematic diagram